Eric Kelley / Zero George

 Corbin Gurkin / Zero George

 Located two blocks from the harbor this boutique gem delights guests from the start with its restored 1804 building, charming cobblestone courtyard and opulent touches throughout.
 Take out one of the complimentary turquoise bikes, learn the art of Southern cuisine with a class at the cooking school, or simply relax on the veranda with a mint julep.
-The Zero George was named one of the top-five foodie hotels in the world by Conde Nast, so don’t miss dinner in the Zero Restaurant.
+The Zero George was named one of the top-five foodie hotels in the world by Conde Nast, so there’s no doubt it’s also one of the best restaurants in Charleston!

 Housed in an elegant building that began life in 1851 as a grocery store, today Emeline feeds traveler’s hunger for luxurious accommodations in the heart of the city.
 Don’t miss the daily limoncello toasts or exploring the Keep Shop for the perfectly curated souvenir.